Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 about users for the bot's normal operations.

-In particular the bot will keep track of a short history of usernames/nicknames which actions refer to your discord account (such as creating a playlist) as well as the content of specific messages used directly as commands for the bot (such as reports sent to servers).
+In particular the bot will keep track of a short history of usernames/nicknames which actions refer to your Discord account (such as creating a playlist) as well as the content of specific messages used directly as commands for the bot (such as reports sent to servers).